-The vertical leg press is very similar to the horizontal leg press, except your back should sit against the floor with your legs positioned straight up into the air.
-The body is bent midsection at a 90 degree angle, and your legs are pressed up against a plate that faces downward.
-The weight is on top.
-Straightening the knees presses the weight upward.
+The vertical leg press is similar to the horizontal leg press, except your back should sit against the floor with your legs positioned straight up into the air.
+The body is bent midsection at a 90-degree angle, and your legs are pressed up against a plate that faces downward.
+The weight is on top, and straightening the knees presses the weight upward.

-Another variation of the leg press is done at a 45 degree angle.
-The person is seated into an incline sled and presses outward with the legs.
+Not interested in a horizontal or vertical press?
+Try the 45-degree angle leg press by sitting in an incline sled and pressing outward with the legs.
 This is also sometimes known as a vertical leg press, although the legs are positioned halfway between the vertical and horizontal presses.